inoio/solrs/README.md

 This is a solr client for scala providing a query interface like SolrJ, just asynchronously / non-blocking.

+## Installation

+You must add the library to the dependencies of the build file, e.g. add to `build.sbt`:

+    libraryDependencies += "io.ino" %% "solrs" % "1.0.0-RC4"

+solrs is published to maven central for both scala 2.10 and 2.11.

 ## Usage

 At first an instance of `AsyncSolrClient` must be created with the url to the Solr server, an `AsyncHttpClient`